not-capuleti/100-days-of-code/log.md

 **Thoughts:**
 It was more than 1 hour of working on the project because I needed to rebuild the structure of React components and Sass folder.
 Dividing the code for smaller parts makes it more readable for me.

+### Day 8: December 9, 2019

+**Today's Progress**:
+Four Katas from Code Wars done:
+1. Find the longest gap!
+2. Array plus array
+3. Is n divisible by x and y?
+4. Super Duper Easy

+I also watched two videos regarding Map, Reduce and Filter to understand it better.

+**Thoughts:**
+I've learned how a number can be easily changed to binary in JS.
+8 kyu Katas are easier for me than before.
+I think I will try also some 7 kyu Katas tomorrow.